-Static protective worksurfaces with a resistance to ground of 1 megohm to 1 gigohm provide a surface that is at the same electrical potential as other ESD control items at the workstation.
+ESD protective worksurfaces with a resistance to ground of $1.0 \times 10^6$ to $1.0 \times 10^9$ provide a surface that is at the same electrical potential as other ESD control items at the workstation.
 They also provide an electrical path to ground for the controlled dissipation of any static charges on materials that contact the surface.
-The worksurface also helps define a specific work area in which ESDS are to be handled.
-The worksurface is connected to the common point ground.
+The ESD protective worksurface also helps define a specific work area in which ESDS items are to be handled.
+The ESD protective worksurface is connected to the common point ground.